 Our approach aims at radically improving both the development time and cost of drug development by skilfully combining the power of quantum algorithms, network medicine and AI for structure prediction, molecular similarity simulation, and the realistic modelisation of protein-ligand docking.

-We are developing a platform that sits on top of leading vendors.
-Our products are hardware agnostic, which means they can run on any quantum device, regardless of how it is built.
-By focusing on the so-called electronic structure problem, to which much of the world's supercomputing efforts are devoted, we seek to solve the common bottleneck in computer-aided drug design, materials science, battery development and other problems.
-In addition, our platform is based on the best IP-protected variational algorithms, which improve on the widely used variational quantum eigensolver.
+Our quantum chemistry platform Aurora sits on top of leading vendors.
+It's hardware agnostic, which means they can run on any quantum device, regardless of how it is built.
+By focusing on the so-called electronic structure problem, to which much of the world's supercomputing efforts are devoted, Aurora can solve the common bottleneck in computer-aided drug design and other problems in life sciences.
+In addition, Aurora is based on the best IP-protected variational algorithms, which improve on the widely used variational quantum eigensolver.